Don Hutchison: International career

 Born and raised in Gateshead in north-eastern England, Hutchison consistently stated his desire to play for Scotland, citing a strong relationship with his Scottish father (a miner for 35 years, originally from Nairn).
 Hutchison first represented Scotland B in an international against Wales B in Wrexham in 1994.
 However, Hutchison had a disappointing game and was substituted, prompting an international exile of five years.
 He later said, "That night at Wrexham was a bit of an anti-climax, but I never thought that was the end of it."

 Hutchison debuted for Scotland under Craig Brown, coming on as a substitute in the Euro 2000 qualifier at Celtic Park on 31 March 1999, while Hampden Park was under reconstruction.
 The result was a 2–1 win for the Czech Republic.
 In his next game he scored the only goal of the game to give Scotland a 1–0 victory against Germany in Bremen.

 Hutchison scored in the Euro 2000 qualifier 2–1 win against Bosnia-Herzegovina in Sarajevo, along with Billy Dodds, then scored again in the 3–0 home win against Lithuania in the same competition.
 He was the scorer of the only goal at Wembley in the 1–0 win over England in the Euro 2000 play-off second leg in November 1999.
 Hutchison recalls: "I remember Christian Dailly playing a good pass to Neil McCann and him delivering a great cross.
 I finished it off and nothing was going to stop me celebrating a goal in front of the Tartan Army at Wembley."
 Scotland lost the tie 2–1, their quest to reach three consecutive major tournaments unravelled by a Paul Scholes double in the first leg at Hampden.

 Hutchison's next international goal was in Dublin in a 2–1 friendly win against the Republic of Ireland.
 His last was in a World Cup qualifier away to San Marino.
 Scotland won all six games in which Hutchison scored for them.
-Craig Brown said of Hutchison, "Don has the all-round game to make things happen, he is good in the air, has an excellent touch and is a terrific passer, lacking only pace.
-But he makes up for this by being tough and determined.
-He is a fierce tackler who can mix it, and so is a real presence in any team."

 Hutchison said in 2003, "My father died recently and he was my biggest fan.
 I cried when they played the national anthem before the Iceland game because Flower of Scotland was played at my dad's funeral.
 The happiest I ever saw him was when we beat England at Wembley thanks to my goal."
 He added, "Playing for Scotland for my dad was something I really wanted to do because it made him feel proud.
 I will never forget his face when we played England at Wembley."

 Personal life

-Hutchison has worked as a football pundit and commentator for Talksport and ESPN FC.
+Hutchison has worked as a football pundit and commentator for Talksport, TNT Sports and ESPN FC.

+His son Max plays for Finn Harps F.C.